 If you’re interested in an internship at the CC Lab during the academic year or summer, please check our opportunities page, the Yale Student Employment website, or reach out to us at firstname.lastname@example.org

-Alec Wallace is a rising senior from the Bay Area, studying Environmental Engineering.
-His interests in climate change started with his exposure to California wildfires, and he joined the CC Lab with the hope of contributing to the reduction of atmospheric greenhouse gas concentrations.
+Alec Wallace is a senior at Yale College studying Environmental Engineering.
+From the Bay Area, his interests in climate change started with his exposure to California wildfires, and he joined the CC Lab with the hope of contributing to the reduction of atmospheric greenhouse gas concentrations.
 Outside of the lab, he works in Project Bright trying to solarize local food trucks.
 He’s a member of the Yale Climbing Team and works at the Squiche.
 Alec’s hobbies include animation, screenwriting, and playing instruments.

 Emma Levin is rising junior at Yale College in Benjamin Franklin College.
 She is from Port Washington, New York.
 Emma is interested in studying climate science, applied math, and energy studies.
 Growing up in a coastal town taught her about the implications of climate change, including extreme weather and rising sea levels, and sparked her interest in climate science.
 At Yale, she is also a research assistant for the University’s Carbon Offset Program and a Hahn Scholar conducting research in the School of the Environment.
 Emma loves to take long walks in New Haven and prides herself on being a map enthusiast.